Module 7.4: AKS Storage, Observability & Scaling

 5. Scenario: You configure KEDA to scale a consumer deployment to 100 replicas based on queue depth, but your AKS cluster currently only has 3 nodes which can fit 30 pods total.
 Walk through the exact sequence of events that occurs between KEDA and the Cluster Autoscaler when 1,000 messages suddenly arrive in the queue.

-When the messages arrive, the KEDA operator detects the queue depth and immediately updates the deployment’s target replica count to 100.
+When the messages arrive, the KEDA operator detects the queue depth and quickly updates the deployment’s target replica count to 100.
 The Kubernetes scheduler successfully places 30 pods on the existing 3 nodes, but the remaining 70 pods transition into a Pending state due to insufficient CPU or memory resources on the cluster.
 The Cluster Autoscaler constantly watches for Pending pods; upon detecting them, it calculates how many new nodes are required and makes an API call to Azure to expand the Virtual Machine Scale Set.
 Once the new VMs boot up and join the AKS cluster as Ready nodes, the scheduler automatically places the remaining 70 pods onto them, allowing all 100 consumers to process the queue in parallel.

 6. Scenario: A junior engineer enables Container Insights on a production cluster with default settings to troubleshoot a specific microservice.
 A week later, the Azure Log Analytics bill arrives at $2,000.
 Why did this happen by default, and what specific configuration changes in the `container-azm-ms-agentconfig` ConfigMap are required to stop the bleeding while still monitoring the application?